 The dress code in Qatar is generally driven by social customs and is more relaxed compared to other nations in the region.
 All visitors (male or female) are expected to show respect for the local culture by wearing modest clothing.

 While locals and Qatari women generally wear customary dresses such as abaya and a bourka, tourists don’t have to.
 The generally accepted dress code for females includes modest clothing covering the shoulders, with skirts or pants below the knee.

 Bathing suits and sportswear can only be worn in appropriate venues; for example, western swimwear is not permitted at public beaches such as Katara.
 Hence, if you’re a female visitor in Qatar, you can opt to visit a private hotel beach, private pool or spa.

 Getting around in Qatar

-Women can rent cars in Qatar as long as they have a valid driving license issued in Qatar/GCC and an international driving license for others.
+Women can rent cars in Qatar as long as they have a valid driving license issued in Qatar/GCC or an international driving license for other countries.
 If you plan on staying for a longer duration in Qatar, renting a car may be cheaper.

 For more details on World Cup travel packages and transport suggestions within the country, check out our Qatar World Cup 2022 travel guide.